Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 PyROS Uncertainty Sets
 -----------------------------
 Uncertainty sets are represented by subclasses of the :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` abstract base class.
-PyROS provides a suite of pre-implemented subclasses representing commonly used uncertainty sets, including an :class:`~pyomo.contrib.pyros.uncertainty_sets.IntersectionSet` subclass for the intersection of a sequence of uncertainty set instances.
+PyROS provides a suite of pre-implemented subclasses representing commonly used uncertainty sets.
 Custom user-defined uncertainty set types may be implemented by subclassing the :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` class.
+The intersection of a sequence of concrete :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` instances can be easily constructed by instantiating the pre-implemented :class:`~pyomo.contrib.pyros.uncertainty_sets.IntersectionSet` subclass.

 The table that follows provides mathematical definitions of the various abstract and pre-implemented